Inhomogeneous 2D Navier--Stokes equations: Existence, uniqueness, stability, continuity in time and energy conservation of weak solutions: Introduction

 Therefore, this approach requires also a Lipschitz bound on the velocity of at least one of the two solutions.
 However, the approach described is not optimal as the paper \cite{HaoShaoWeiZhang2024} suggests and the above methodology must be refined to derive the desired uniqueness.
 The authors observed that it is possible to replace the $L^1$-in-time Lipschitz bound in \cref{eq:L1intimelip} by the following bound

-and to derive $W^{-1,4}$-stability estimates.
+in order to estimate the term \cref{eq:badterm}.
+Let us mention that the term \cref{eq:badterm} was estimated by means of a duality argument rather than by means of a $\dot{W}^{-1,4}$-stability estimate such as in \cref{eq:W-14stablipschitz}.
 It is known that for each pair of initial data $(\rho_0,u_0)$ satisfying \cref{ass:data1} there exists at least one solution $(\rho,u)$ satisfying \cref{eq:L2intimelip}.
-This observation makes it possible to show uniqueness of Leray--Hopf solutions.
+In the next section, we discuss a strategy how the approach from \cite{HaoShaoWeiZhang2024} can be used to show a bound like in \cref{eq:W-14stablipschitz} by only using \cref{eq:L2intimelip}.